AmiAhm/itses/README.md

 ## About

-This package was made in part of a research project for the MSc in Statistics of Imperial College London.
+This package was made as in part of the research project component of the MSc in Statistics of Imperial College London.

+Thesis: Sparse Estimation of Many Normal Means

 By Amir Ahmed, supervised by Alastair Young (September 2021)